pranavk135/med_ai_app/README.md

 # med_ai_app
-med ai app for amd slingshot hackathon by Team
+med ai app for amd slingshot hackathon by Team Band of Hawks